 National Leadership Program, Spring/Summer 2021

-Kelley Cape is an Entertainment Media Fellow with RespectAbility’s National Leadership Program for Spring and Summer 2021.
+Kelley Cape was an Entertainment Media Apprentice with RespectAbility’s National Leadership Program for Spring and Summer 2021.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities so that people with disabilities can fully participate in all aspects of community.

 Cape has spent her professional and academic career galvanizing inclusive cultures everywhere she goes.
 From creating access to domestic independent agency, diverse STEM workforces and representation on Hollywood’s screens, to directing research studies that challenge ideas of ableism and promote intersectionality, her dedication and passion for DEI is the center.